Stroke Prevention Guidelines

 Ongoing stress is another risk factor.
 It can raise blood pressure and not dealing well with stress can lead to smoking - both risk factors in their own right.

-- Give priority to following a healthy lifestyle.
+- Make it a priority to follow a healthy lifestyle

 Prevention is always better than cure.
 So anything we can do to reduce the risk of a stroke is likely to be worthwhile.